mavenlink-labs/intcode_interview/instructions/part_2.md

 Finally, the program will output a **diagnostic code** and immediately halt.
 This final output isn't an error; an output followed immediately by a halt means the program finished.
 If all outputs were zero except the diagnostic code, the diagnostic program ran successfully.

-Provide the computer with the memory in the `memory` file of this directory.
+Provide the computer with the memory in the `memory_inputs/part_2_and_3` file.
 For this diagnostic test, provide `1` to the only **input** instruction, then ensure that all codes in the **output** are zero except for the final element in the output, and confirm that the final element in the output is the diagnostic code `12428642`.

-Congratulations, you have a more dynamic Intcode computer!
+If this is the case, your Intcode computer can successfully handle the input and output opcodes, and you have parameter modes working!